Loading...

 The diversity at SCRF extends beyond books and workshops.
 From colorful pasta-making to robotics and retro video game books, this year’s festival showcases a world for every reader.
 In Creators' Alley, sisters Tamara Mohammed and Rama blend storytelling with crafts, engaging children and fostering connections.

 At the heart of the festival, 11-year-old Rabia Khan expresses her excitement after visiting the Sherlock Holmes Exhibition, and young reader Yacoub Adam revels in the Comics Corner, embodying his favorite stories.
-Meanwhile, Juma Annageldi from Turkmenistan adds to the festival's vibrant atmosphere with playful ice cream tricks, emphasizing the joy of creating unforgettable memories.
+Meanwhile, Juma Annageldi from Turkmenistan adds to the festival's vibrant atmosphere with playful ice cream tricks, emphasising the joy of creating unforgettable memories.

 Inclusivity also reigns at the food courts, offering a variety of flavors from colorful Korean coins to traditional Emirati meals.
 With over 600 interactive workshops and activities running from April 23 to May 4, this year’s SCRF has transformed into a multilingual, multisensory playground where every child can find their voice and joy.